- January 26, 2019

 - Cantone Research Inc

-The Wolper Law Firm is currently investigating claims against Cantone Research, Inc., Anthony Cantone and Christine Cantone in connection with their sale of “certificates of participation” in promissory notes issued by various private companies affiliated with Christopher Brogdon, including Oklahoma Financial, LLC, Columbia Financial, LLC, Chestnut Financial, LLC, Cedars Financial, LLC and Cherokee Financial, LLC.
+The Wolper Law Firm, P.A. is currently investigating claims against Cantone Research, Inc., Anthony Cantone and Christine Cantone in connection with their sale of “certificates of participation” in promissory notes issued by various private companies affiliated with Christopher Brogdon, including Oklahoma Financial, LLC, Columbia Financial, LLC, Chestnut Financial, LLC, Cedars Financial, LLC and Cherokee Financial, LLC.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on January 16, 2009, FINRA sanctioned Cantone Research, Inc., Anthony Cantone and Christine Cantone on the basis that:

 “member firm and its president intentionally made material omissions and a misrepresentation in connection with the sale of securities in a series of private placements, and negligently made additional material omissions in connection with the sale of securities.
 In addition, member firm, through its chief compliance officer, failed to supervise the firm president in connection with the private placements.”

 For the violations, Anthony Cantone was suspended by FINRA for one year and fined $150,000.
 Christine Cantone was suspended by FINRA for two years and fined $73,000.

 For a full copy of the FINRA sanction, click http://www.finra.org/sites/default/files/fda_documents/2013035130101%20Cantone%20Research%20Inc.%20CRD%2026314%20Anthony%20Cantone%20CRD%201066139%20Christine%20Cantone%20CRD%202687618%20NAC%20Decision%20va.pdf